tsackton/taelgarverse/docs/campaigns/dunmari-frontier/scrying-and-spying/vision-of-ulfgar-s-research.md

 ---
-tags: [status/unknown]
-title: Vision of Ulfgar's Research
+{title: Vision of Ulfgar's Research}
 ---
 Artifacts.
 Most of Ulfgar's notes talk about two artifacts: a scepter and a cloak, although he also writes that the last decade of Apollyon's rule is shrouded in mystery, and the few surviving accounts of Drankorians fleeing the destruction of Drankor talk of the four, or sometimes three, or maybe five, relics of Apollyon's might.
 The cloak seems to have rumors of a feywild connection - Ulfgar has marked and underlined several scribbled notes referring to two different scholars who suggest that Apollyon stole, begged, traded or otherwise acquired the [Cloak of Rainbows](<../../../things/artifacts-of-power/cloak-of-rainbows.md>) from the Feywild.
 There are also several cryptic references to the [People of the Rainbow](<../../../groups/orc-hordes/people-of-the-rainbow.md>), associated with the cloak.
 Ulfgar has written "Fey?" here, and "Destroyed by Apollyon?", but it seems there is no solid information.
 About the scepter, it said that none could disobey a direct order from Apollyon while he bore it, but Ulfgar seems to have been far more fascinated with the cloak.
 As far as destroying powerful magic items, Ulfgar lists a number of rumored tales of such destruction, all in which the item to be destroyed was taken to another plane, usually one of the elemental planes.
 He tallies six tales: two involving the plane of fire, one involving the plane of air, one involving the plane of water, and two involving Limbo, the primordial plane of chaos.

 Drankorian history.
 Here, Ulfgar seems to have copied out the annal of emperors from the standard scholarly work on the subject, Cavarrio's Chronicles of [Drankor](<../../../history/drankorian-era/drankorian-empire.md>).